Skip to main content

 What is fisheries and aquatic ecology?

-The fisheries and aquatic ecology option provides understanding of ecological processes important to aquatic ecosystems.
+The fisheries and aquatic ecology option prepares students to sustain healthy fish populations and aquatic resources

 Why fisheries and aquatic ecology?